plum-umd/java-sketch/README.md

 ## Usage

-To use this tool, you should first generate the parser, which is explained just below.
+To use this tool, you should generate the parser first, which is explained just below.
+(Parser and Lexer are automatically generated from a grammar file, hence not maintained in the repository.)
-You can skip custom codegen (and the regression test).
+You can skip custom codegen (and the regression test) and move to script usages.

 ### Parser Generation

-We slightly changed Java grammar to support holes (`??`) and a couple other syntactic sugars borrowed from [Sketch][sk], such as `repeat` and `minrepeat`.
+We slightly changed Java grammar to support holes (written `??`), generators in an expression-level (written {| e* |}) and in a class-level (written `generator class ...`), as well as a couple other syntactic sugars borrowed from [Sketch][sk], such as `repeat` and `minrepeat`.
-To read JSketch, generate our own parser first:
+To read JSketch, again, you should generate our own parser first:
 ```sh
 $ python -m grammar.gen
 ```